How to market your home using technology

 If technology is anything other than innovative, engaging, and intelligent, it’s that it is forgiving.
 Nothing epitomizes this more than cameras (and cameras in phones) that have stabilizing technology.
 You could be juggling three puppies in your left hand and taking a picture of your home with your right hand and your common smartphone will still produce a decent photo.
 Because of this, there are a range of ways to market your home using technology without it looking just awful.

 It’s time to get your best Top Gun references in stock and fire up that drone.
 Many agents can now offer you drone photography to market your home.
 They will often contract this out to a third party who specialize in real estate drone photography.
-Of course, you could get yourself a new hobby and buy yourself your own drone, but this is an expensive option and you’d have to learn how to fly it.
+Of course, you could get yourself a new hobby and buy yourself your own drone, but unfortunately there are laws restricting the use of a drone or Remote Pilot Aircraft (RPA) for financial gain without a licence (unless it weighs under 2kg), which it could be argued you would be doing if taking photos for marketing purposes.
+Be sure any commercial venture that uses drones for photography can prove compliance with the law.

 Drone photography allows buyers to get a big-picture view of your home and its location.
 This includes aerial photography of local amenities, such as parkland, pools, beaches and shops.
 The larger your piece of land, the better suited it is to drone photography, as long sweeping shots are highly effective.
 But drones can still be used to great effect with inner city properties for both their ability to contextualise the property within its neighbourhood and to provide impressive shots of less accessible architectural shots of your property.